Choosing a new wireless router is like choosing a new president.

 6. NETGEAR Orbi AC3000 - Best for a Full Home Coverage

 First thing first, the Netgear Orbi would stretch the Wi-Fi coverage further than you can expect from any normal router, which means you’ll get a full home ISP.
-The reason for this behavior of its?
+The reason for this?

-Did I just say Wi-Fi extender?
-You bet I did.
-However, what I didn’t say was this Wi-Fi extender would give the same disappointing performance and crestfallen speed as any other available in the market.
-Check here our list of best wi-fi extender of 2017.
+Did we just say Wi-Fi extender?
+You bet we did.
+However, what we didn’t say was this Wi-Fi extender would give the same disappointing performance and mediocre speed as any other available in the market.
+Check here our list of best wi-fi extender of 2018.

 Yes, not settling at dual-band connectivity, Netgear has provided each router with one 2.4GHz and two 5GHz bands.
-Still, you’d be getting only one of the two 5GHz bands, since the other one will be used for communication between the routers.
+However, you’d only be getting one of the two 5GHz bands since the other one will be used for communication between the routers.

-Thanks to this wireless backhaul, the Orbi has been able to assuage the problems you normally experience with conventional Wi-Fi extenders.
-For, instead of relying on a single band for communication, it uses both, hence amplifying its performance.
+Thanks to this wireless backhaul, the Orbi has been able to mitigate the problems you normally experience with conventional Wi-Fi extenders.
+For example, instead of relying on a single band for communication, it uses both, therefore amplifying its performance.

 One of the best things I liked about the Orbi was that it uses a single SSID (Wi-Fi name/password).
-That is, whether you’re in the domain of the original router or the extender, your device will automatically connect to the nearest one.
+So, whether you’re in thedomain of the original router or the extender, your device will automatically connect to the nearest one.
 There is no need to manually connect to either.

 As for its performance, the Netgear Orbi shows the way to Google Wi-Fi.
-For, at a distance of 30feet and after restrictions posed by two walls, we were getting 430MBPS from this router.
-This speed was double than what the Google Wi-Fi provided us with.
+When we tested it at a distance of 30feet with restrictions posed by two walls, we were getting 430MBPS from this router.
+This speed was double of what the Google Wi-Fi provided us with.

-Another area where Orbi differentiates itself from multi-router systems is with the customization it offers.
-Just like the freedom you enjoy with a single router, the double-router Orbi lets you tinker with any of its settings in its web-based interface.
+Another area where Orbi differentiates itself from other multi-router systems is with the customization it offers.
+Just like the freedom you enjoy with a single router, the double-router Orbi lets you play around with any of the settings in its web-based interface.

-That include adding parental controls, blocking specific users or websites, and port forwarding.
-More importantly, you can turn on/off MU MIMO as well as Beamforming.
+That includes adding parental controls, blocking specific users or websites, and port forwarding.
+More importantly, you can turn on/off MU MIMO as well as beamforming.

 Even when you ignore its mesh extension, the Netgear Orbi is one of the fastest as well as the most powerful routers you’ll ever see.
 If you can afford to foot its bill, there is no reason why you should let it pass.